2018-Computational-Tools/assignment_python_package/README.md

  - continuous integration (i.e. automatic testing) with every commit is very useful and this repo contains a basic `.travis.yml` file to make this possible

+## Coding Style / Linting

+ - there are various types of linters available for python, we recommend [black](https://black.readthedocs.io/en/stable/) which is quite opinionated but gets the job done easily and efficiently.
+To install, run `pip install black`.
+To use run e.g. `black src` or `black tests`, it will reformat all python files in the respective folders to fit its prescribed coding style.

 ## Releasing your package

 - your users (or you) can install your package directly from GitHub using the following syntax: